-Since there is a cap on the selective admissions (aptitude) of a maximum of 10% of the PAN, a child on the Sport or Performing Arts waiting list under criterion 3 would only be offered a place under the following circumstances:
+Since there is a cap on the selective admissions (aptitude) of a maximum of 22 pupils, a child on the Sport or Performing Arts waiting list under criterion 3 would only be offered a place under the following circumstances:

-- a) Where there were no children on the waiting list under criterion 1 or 2, in priority order; and - b) Where a place becomes available as a result of a child leaving the Academy who initially (at the normal transition point) obtained a place through criterion 3.
+- a) Where there were no children on the waiting list under criterion 1 or 2, in priority order; and - b) Where a place becomes available as a result of a child leaving the Academy who initially (at the normal transition point) obtained a place through the relevant test within criterion 3 i.e. Sport or Performing Arts.